- Elevation: 510 m (1,673 ft)

 To reach the other peak of a similar height (recommended both for the views and for the contrast), head back along the minor road until you quite soon reach a junction on the right with a tiny signpost for ‘TVRI 3.5km’.
 It is a 20 minute bumpy motorbike ride up the potholed track to the summit of this second peak (from this point referred to as ‘TVRI Tower Peak’ or ‘Puncak Menara’) or a walk of probably about 60-90 minutes.
 This track starts in rather poor condition and is steep in a few places but most keen motorcyclists can manage to reach the top without harming their bikes.

-At the top you will be rewarded with excellent views in several directions, including to the coastline and mostly strikingly back to the Grave Peak.
-There is a rope hanging over a wall at the last sharp bend before reaching the tower itself – this may lead to a faint trail direct to the Grave Peak.
+At the top you will be rewarded with excellent views in several directions, including to the coastline and mostly strikingly back to the Grave summit.
+There is a rope hanging over a wall at the last sharp bend before reaching the tower itself – this may lead to a faint trail direct to the Grave summit.

 Behind the tower is an area with a small cement pillar on it.
 According to GPS data this appears to be the highest point of TVRI Tower Peak at roughly 508m.
 However, both peaks are listed as 510m on archival US Army Mapping Service (AMS) maps from the 1940s so keen baggers will be pleased to have visited both tops.